Inclusive Ranking of Indian States and Union Territories via Bayesian Bradley-Terry Model: Preliminaries

-The dataset is collected from the National Family Health Survey (NFHS) \footnote{\href{https://www.data.gov.in/resource/all-india-and-stateut-wise-factsheets-national-family-health-survey-nfhs-5-2019-2021}{Link for dataset}} conducted in 2019-21 (NFHS-5).
-The NFHS is one of the world's largest household surveys.
-It is widely used to track data on demographic and health indicators across Indian states and districts and was conducted under the Indian Ministry of Health and Family Welfare (MoHFW).
-It provides information on population, nutrition, health, and family planning for Indian states and union territories (as of March 2017).
-The information was collected from 636,699 households, 724,115 women, and 101,839 men.
-The survey includes 131 questions (indicator variables) falling in different groups, to name a few, population and household profile, marriage and fertility, infant and child mortality rates, current use of family planning methods, quality of family planning services, maternal and child health, treatment of childhood diseases, nutritional status of adults, women empowerment, gender based violence, etc. India has several demographic and health databases, but the NFHS is unique in that it not only provides individual-level records but also provides extensive information on health correlates, including socioeconomic status, access to healthcare, and risk factors.
+We use the National Family Health Survey-5 (NFHS-5) data, collected during 2019-21 (\citealt{NFHS5_PhaseII_Compendium_2021}).
+It provides information on population, nutrition, health, and family planning for Indian states/UTs.
+It is one of the largest household surveys of its kind in India, and is widely used to track demographic and health indicators across states/UTs of India.

+In NFHS-5, information was collected from 636,699 households, 724,115 women, and 101,839 men.
+The dataset is based on 131 questions (indicators) in different categories related to fertility, infant and child mortality, the practice of family planning, maternal and child health, reproductive health, nutrition, anaemia, utilisation and quality of health and family planning services.
+Compared to other demographic and health databases, the NFHS-5 is unique in that it not only provides individual-level records but also provides extensive information on health correlates, including socioeconomic status, access to healthcare, and risk factors.